pradeeprao22/react_graphql/README.md

 # React_Graphql_NPM

-This is API build using GraphQL and Express with Dynemic Data Source using JSON server NPM,
+This is API build using GraphQL and Express with Dynemic Data Source using JSON server.
-GraphQL,
+NPM,
+GraphQL(Query, Mutation),
 GraphIQL,
-React.js
+React.js Implentaion